Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Now select Disable error restart from the list.

-After doing that, the problem should be resolved and you’ll be able to use your PC again.
-Keep in mind that this isn’t a universal solution, so it might not work on newer versions of Windows.
+After doing that, the problem should be resolved, and you can use your PC again.
+Remember that this isn’t a universal solution, so it might not work on newer versions of Windows.

 If you chkdsk gets stuck on your PC, the problem might be your temporary files.
-Windows stores all sorts of temporary files on your PC, and sometimes chkdsk can get stuck while scanning those files.
+Windows stores all sorts of temporary files on your PC, and sometimescan get stuck while scanning those files.

 To fix the issue, it’s advised to find and remove those files from your PC and see if that fixes the problem.
 To do this quickly, you need to use Disk Cleanup utility on your PC by following these steps: